davew-msft/MLOps-E2E/README.md

 In this workshop, you will learn how to:

-* use the az cli to deploy resources to Azure
 * setup and configure Azure Databricks for analytics
 * setup and configure Azure ML Services to integrate your data science work into your DevOps pipelines.
 * *Think Like a Data Scientist* by looking at a few different use cases